-The cruise industry contributed a record €47.86bn to the European economy in 2017, according to new figures released by Cruise Lines International Association in its updated European Economic Contribution Report.
+In 2017, the cruise industry contributes a record €47.86bn to the European economy, according to new figures released by Cruise Lines International Association in its updated European Economic Contribution Report.

 This represents an increase of 16.9% against the previous figure released in 2015.